 The more locations, the more information.
 Different opening hours, phone numbers, service differences.
 It’s worth putting all this data in, and then make sure it’s regularly updated and the point’s picture is as fresh as possible.
 A business card in a map service is essential!

 Is there a solution described in the above hints?
 Of course it does – most of us use it intuitively.
-Google Maps solutions for companies have already been tried out on more than 5 million pages of small and large businesses.
+Google Maps solutions for companies or Business Location Services have already been tried out on more than 5 million pages of small and large businesses.
 We use them every day.
 Do you need a better recommendation?

 If you still have some doubts about placing a map on your website, we have created a video that explains everything you need to make your user interaction more enjoyable.